vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 Do not introduce a command class hierarchy, handler-per-opcode files, binary-schema DSL, declarative command table, typed command variant taxonomy, or format-visible microcode language.
 The internal action list exists only to preserve the order of ordinary imperative statements.
 Keep the complete source-driver operation visible in one local block, and do not hide multiple side effects behind one convenient-sounding operation.

-The adjacent decode/execution profile used by Capcom is the predecessor to this model, not a second style to copy. `VmCommandCursor` and `SequenceCursorDialect` still let unmigrated formats build, but live compatibility is not a design requirement: playback can reparse retained bytes, and Git history is the fallback if those adapters are removed.
+Capcom's former adjacent decode/execution profile was the predecessor to this model and was removed after the compiler-cursor migration. `VmCommandCursor` and `SequenceCursorDialect` still let unmigrated formats build, but live compatibility is not a design requirement: playback can reparse retained bytes, and Git history is the fallback if those adapters are removed.

 ### 14.4 Bytecode walkers